One effective strategy is to delay deriving your income until after June 30, 2023 by:

 Dianne is active in promoting gender equality in the industry through various programs and mentoring opportunities.
 Dianne is also committed to the development of young accountants and donates considerable time to sharing her expertise.

-• 1997 – Admitted as an Associate Member of the Institute of Chartered Accountants Australia
+1997 – Admitted as an Associate Member of the Institute of Chartered Accountants Australia & New Zealand

 Roger Potter